Waffle/waffle/Docs/SettingUpDevelopmentEnvironment.md

 E:\Source\JNA\build\build.xml:127: Unit Tests failed
 ```

 The java components will only generate output if all tests pass.
 They do when running on Windows 7 as Administrator.
-If you have a different system, you may skip tests with `ant -DskipTests=true`.
-Output JARs will be placed in `Source\JNA\bin`.
+If you have a different system, you may skip tests with `mvn -DskipTests=true`.
+Output JARs will be placed in `Source\JNA\waffle-distro\target\waffle-1.7-SNAPSHOT`.

 ### Missing Dependencies in Eclipse

 Many thirdparty dependencies in Waffle are downloaded using Maven when you use `mvn clean install` or under manually located at `Source\ThirdParty\`.
-Eclipse will automatically refresh these dependencies.
+For third party, see `Third Party (Non Maven Central Items)`.